$1 billion Powerball jackpot up for grabs Monday night - KESQ

 The jackpot soared after no one matched all six numbers in Saturday night’s drawing.
 It’s the fifth-largest lottery jackpot in U.S. history.
 The biggest prize was a $1.586 billion Powerball jackpot won by three ticketholders in 2016.

 No one has hit all six numbers since Aug.
-3, a testament to how slim the odds are of winning the jackpot: one in 292.2 million.
+3, a testament to how slim the odds are of winning the jackpot: 1 in 292.2 million.

+Monday’s huge jackpot comes less than two years after another lottery reached the $1 billion mark.
+A ticket matched all six numbers drawn Jan.
+22, 2021, in the Mega Millions lottery to win the $1.05 billion dollar jackpot.

+Massive lottery jackpots have become more common in recent years as lottery officials have adjusted game rules and ticket prices to pump up the top prizes.
+The most recent tweak came in August, when Powerball officials added an additional drawing day — going from two drawings a week to three — in an effort to build larger prizes and boost sales.

 The $1 billion jackpot prize is for winners who opt to take the full amount piecemeal over 29 annual payments.
 Nearly all winners opt for a lower cash payment, which for Monday’s drawing would be an estimated $497.3 million.